SalikSayyed/cliTodo/README.md

 ## Very Simple and Easy to use Todo Command Line application.

+## Can Also be imported as a logger in Programs.

 ### How to use ?

 - #### npm install -g cliTodo